 Thank you for considering making a gift to the Oriental Institute!
-As we embark upon our Centennial year, the generous and ongoing support provided by you and other partners of the OI is more important than ever.
 Because of your investment in our research and educational programs, the OI is able to achieve its goals for growth and innovation.
 Please do not hesitate to contact us directly to make a gift over the phone or for information on securities transfers, multi-year pledges, and other giving options at 773.834.9775.

 The Oriental Institute is an academic unit of the University of Chicago, a 501(c)(3) organization under the IRS tax code and a registered nonprofit institution in the State of Illinois.
 No goods or services of any monetary or fair-market value were provided in exchange for this financial contribution.
 Donations to the Oriental Institute are tax-deductible to the extent allowed by law, and please consult with your tax advisor for further deduction eligibility

 There are many ways to contribute to The Oriental Institute

 Your gift of cash will be applied to the project of your choice immediately.

 Your gift of appreciated stock will be applied to the project of your choice immediately.
 In addition to the charitable deduction as allowed by federal tax law, a gift of appreciated stock allows you to avoid capital gains tax on the appreciation.

 You may decide to make your gift using either cash or appreciated stock over a period of time up to five years.